GerHobbelt/mathbox/README.md

   tickScale: 10,     // Integer denoting the base for recursive division.
 2 = binary, 10 = decimal
   arrow: true,       // Whether to include an arrow on the axis
-  size: .07,         // Size of the arrow relative to the stage })
+  size: .07,         // Size of the arrow relative to the stage
+  formatter: null    // Function which takes index of axis label as argument, and returns text label })
 ```